benjamin-hodgson/benjamin-hodgson.github.io/posts/2019-10-04-rewriting-irewritable.md

 ```

 As far as I know, the designers of `Span` were thinking primarily about applications such as serialisation and parsing --- the sort of low-level code you'd find in a [high performance web server](https://github.com/aspnet/AspNetCore).
 But `Span` also really shines in this high-level library of recursion patterns.
 Its guarantees about storage proved crucial to the safety of my `IRewritable` abstraction, but I'm also leaning on its flexibility to implement that abstraction as efficiently as possible.

+Sawmill version 3.0 is now available [on Nuget](https://www.nuget.org/packages/Sawmill), and you can read all of this code in [the GitHub repo](https://github.com/benjamin-hodgson/Sawmill).